noahtay15/noahtay15/README.md

       </li>
     </ul>
   <h3>Basic Website, File, and Database Processing</h3>
   <p>These repositories are mainly going to contain things from my File and Database Processing class.
 In that class I used MySQL, basic HTML to interact with the database, and PHP.
-I did not learn CSS in order to make the html files more "pretty", but since then I have taught myself basic CSS, and intend to continue doing so at some point in the future.</p>
+I did not learn CSS in order to make the html files more "pretty," but since then I have taught myself basic CSS, and intend to continue doing so at some point in the future.</p>
     <ul>
       <li>
         <a href = "https://github.com/noahtay15/sha_lookupDB">Sha Value Password Lookup</a>